valentindimov/tinyjail/README.md

 The build script [build.sh](./build.sh) will build the utility, both as a statically-linked binary and a dynamic library you can link into your own projects.

 You will need to install musl (on Linux: `sudo apt-get update -y && sudo apt-get install -y musl-dev musl-tools`) to run the build script.
-The binary should also build just fine with regular `gcc` - however, static linking is discouraged with glibc.
+The binary should also build just fine with regular `gcc` or `clang` - however, static linking is discouraged with glibc.

 ## Library interface
 The source code for the library is in [tinyjail.c](./tinyjail.c), the interface in [tinyjail.h](./tinyjail.h).